rclai/meteor-reactive-number/README.md

 #### new ReactiveNumber(Number);

 Instantiates a reactive number.
 Floats allowed.
 NaNs not allowed.
-Defaults to 0 if nothing is passed.
+An initial argument is required.

 #### .get()